How to Implement Sensitivity Training in the Workplace (For Your Employees)

 Before you start, Consider Hiring A Sensitivity Training Expert

-If you don’t want to directly handle this task, you can hire an expert.
-These experts come into a new environment without any implicit biases and they are at liberty to discuss uncomfortable subjects that no one typically wants to talk about.
+If you don’t want to handle this task directly, you can hire an expert.
+These experts come into a new environment without any implicit biases and are at liberty to discuss uncomfortable subjects that no one typically wants to discuss.

 1. Create a safe place to work (and talk)

-The workplace should be free of things like harassment, bullying, and other types of discrimination.
+The workplace should be free of harassment, bullying, and other types of discrimination.
 Before your training begins, make this clear to your employees.

-An inclusive organization that promotes a safe place to work has a number of benefits for both the employees and employer.
+An inclusive organization that promotes a safe workplace has several benefits for employees and employers.

 2. Prioritize Communication

-Are there any groups within the office that feel like they are outsiders to the rest of the workplace?
+Are there any groups within the office that feel like outsiders to the rest of the workplace?

 3. Provide Opportunities For Self-Reflection